-You should consult an experienced Tampa sexual abuse attorney as soon as possible regarding the applicable statute of limitations for your case.
+You should consult a Tampa sexual abuse attorney as soon as possible regarding the applicable statute of limitations for your case.

 It’s hard to know what to do, how to feel, or what your options are after a sexual assault.
-The first priority is to ensure that you are safe.
+The priority is to ensure your safety.

-After reporting sexual abuse to the police and receiving medical treatment, the next step should be contacting an experienced sexual abuse lawyer.
+After reporting sexual abuse to the police and receiving medical treatment, the next step should be contacting a sexual abuse lawyer.
 In fact, calling our Tampa sexual abuse lawyers even sooner might give you the support and legal advice you need to go through the reporting process.

-The state will handle the criminal prosecution of your abuser, but a lawyer will provide skilled and compassionate support with your civil claim.
-An experienced attorney can advise you of your legal options and guide you through the entire process.
-For a confidential, free case evaluation, contact Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman.
+The state will handle any criminal prosecution of your abuser, but a lawyer will provide skilled and compassionate support with your civil claim.
+While you are not legally required to hire a lawyer, an attorney can advise you of your legal options and guide you through the entire process.

 If You Suffered Sexual Abuse in Tampa, Don’t Wait to Come Forward